Miles Storey: Return to Inverness Caledonian Thistle

 For the start of the 2019/20 season, Storey rejoined Inverness on a permanent contract.
 Storey netted his first goal back at the club in a 2–1 win against Arbroath.
 Storey spent the first stage of the 2020/21 season out injured but returned to the team in November 2020.
 Storey scored his first goal of the season in a 3–0 away win in the league, over Queen of The South.

-Hereford
+English Non-League

 Storey signed for National League North side Hereford on 24 June 2021.
+He made 72 appearances and scored 10 goals before being released at the end of the 2022–23 season.

+Following his release by Hereford, Storey remained in the National League North by signing for Curzon Ashton on 26 May 2023, becoming their first signing of the summer.
+On 1 March 2024, he joined North West Counties League Premier Division club Bury on a 28-day loan.
+He was released by Curzon Ashton in May 2024.

+On 18 June 2024, Storey joined Northern Premier League Division One West club Clitheroe.
+In December, he moved on to North West Counties League Premier Division club Colne.

 International career

 On 13 November 2012, Storey made his England under-19 debut in a 1–0 win against Finland.